pluralsight/guides/in-review/interesting-apis/reactive-analytics-using-keen-io-and-actioncable-in-rails-5/article.md

-Data analytics is one of the biggest trends in the recent years.
-An increasing number of industries rely on data in order to take decisions and gain competitive advantage.
-All software products, from sleep cycle mobile apps to enterprise logistics software come coupled with in-depth analytics.
+Data analytics is one of today's biggest trends.
+An increasing number of industries rely on metadata analysis to make decisions and gain competitive advantage.
+As such, more and more software products, from sleep-cycle mobile apps to enterprise logistics software are becoming coupled with in-depth analytics.

-However, making sense out of data tends to be a tedious, long and volatile process.
+However, making sense out of data tends to be a tedious and tricky process.
 Building a meaningful dashboard requires a lot of changes both to your back-end architecture and to your front-end visualizations.
 This is where [Keen.IO](https://keen.io/) can be very helpful.

-[Keen.IO](https://keen.io/) is a SaaS solution that makes analyzing data and building dashboards easy, fast and efficient.
-It comes with a developer-friendly [API](https://keen.io/docs/) that covers the whole process from collecting data, analyzing it and visualizing it.
-It also comes with [SDKs](https://keen.io/docs/sdks/) for a great variety of technologies.
+[Keen.IO](https://keen.io/) is a SaaS (Software-as-a-Service) solution that makes analyzing data and building dashboards easy, fast, and efficient.
+It comes with a developer-friendly [API](https://keen.io/docs/) that covers the whole process: collecting data, analyzing it and visualizing it.
+It also comes with [SDKs](https://keen.io/docs/sdks/) that can be used in a plethora of technologies.

-In this guide, we are going to build a reactive dashboard from scratch by building a Ruby on Rails 5 web applciation using the newly-introduced [ActionCable](https://github.com/rails/rails/tree/master/actioncable) and [Keen.IO's Ruby SDK](https://github.com/keenlabs/keen-gem).
+In this guide, we are going to creating a reactive web dashboard from scratch by using Ruby on Rails 5 and its newly-introduced [ActionCable](https://github.com/rails/rails/tree/master/actioncable), as well as [Keen.IO's Ruby SDK](https://github.com/keenlabs/keen-gem).
 Let's get started!

 # Setting up

 ### Connecting your Rails app with Keen.IO

- First, open your terminal and make a new Rails 5 application.
-You need to have [Ruby 2.2.4](https://www.ruby-lang.org/en/) and up in order to do that :
+ First, open your terminal and make a new Rails 5 application. *You need to have [Ruby 2.2.4](https://www.ruby-lang.org/en/) up in order to do this*:

 ```bash
 rails _5.0.0_ new reactivedashboard
 ```
-Once the application is generated, move to its directory:
+Once the application is generated, go to its directory:
 ```bash
 cd reactivedashboard
 ```